Tom White (rugby union): Military career

 In the First World War he served with the Royal Navy.

 Medical career

 White went to Edinburgh University to study medicine.
 He graduated with a M. B. and C. M. in 1888.
 White became a surgeon, first at the County Hospital in Ayr, then started his own practice in Moffat as a G.P. in 1894.
 With the exception of the war years, the last 45 years of his life were spent in Moffat.

 Other interests

 White was a noted Freemason.
 He also like golf and curling.

 Family

-His father was Andrew White (1828-1879) and his mother was Janet Young (1831-1869).
+His father was Andrew White (1828–1879) and his mother was Janet Young (1831–1869).
 Andrew White was a solicitor and bank clerk in Cumnock.
-Tom was one of their 7 children.
+Tom was one of their seven children.

-He married Isabelle Constance Megret (1869-1942) in Edinburgh.
-They had one daughter Anita Louise White.
+He married Isabelle Constance Megret (1869–1942) in Edinburgh in February 1901.
+They had one daughter, Anita Louise White, a figure skater who represented France at the 1928 Winter Olympics.

 Death

-His death was reported as 'sudden' and on the 5 July 1939 by the following day's The Scotsman newspaper.
+White, who had otherwise been in good health, suddenly fell ill and died on 5 July 1939, aged 73.